decentri-fi/defi-hub/.github/README.md

 ## Decentrifi Core

-Defitrack core is the powerhouse of decentrifi.
+Decentrifi Defi Hub is the powerhouse of decentrifi.
 It's the general API that is used by https://decentri.fi and contains all the code to interact with various protocols, networks and general web3 things.